JacquesGariepy/out-of-code-insights/README.md

 - **Personalization**: Adapt the extension to your needs with various configuration options.
 - **Threaded discussions**: Reply to annotations to create threads and enhance collaboration.
 - **Advanced annotation management**: Move, filter, sort, and navigate annotations with ease.
+- **Batch Edit Annotations**: Modify multiple annotations simultaneously to save time and effort.
+- **Keyword Search**: Quickly find annotations by searching for specific keywords.
+- **Filter by Severity**: Categorize and view annotations based on their severity levels.
+- **Show Copilot Suggestion**: Display simulated suggestions from GitHub Copilot directly within your annotations.
+- **Auto-Resolve Stale Annotations**: Automatically handle annotations that are no longer relevant or outdated.

 [![Watch the video](https://github.com/user-attachments/assets/16cf301b-7eb1-480d-a616-ba4fae09a16f)](https://youtu.be/H6xjResrJzw)

 ![feature_add](https://github.com/user-attachments/assets/ea4d463e-a2d5-4eb4-85c8-04746533213f)
 (`add in v1.0.3 - Activity bar`)